ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Latitude (in degrees) of the center of the write component grid.
 Can usually be set to the corresponding value from the native grid.

 ``WRTCMP_lon_lwr_left``: (Default: "")
    Longitude (in degrees) of the center of the lower-left (southwest) cell on the write component grid.
 If using the "rotated_latlon" coordinate system, this is expressed in terms of the rotated longitude.
-Must be set manually.
+Must be set manually when running an experiment with a user-defined grid.

-..
-   COMMENT: Has this changed?
-Or still manual?

 ``WRTCMP_lat_lwr_left``: (Default: "")
    Latitude (in degrees) of the center of the lower-left (southwest) cell on the write component grid.
 If using the "rotated_latlon" coordinate system, this is expressed in terms of the rotated latitude.
-Must be set manually.
+Must be set manually when running an experiment with a user-defined grid.

 **The following parameters must be set when** ``WRTCMP_output_grid`` **is set to "rotated_latlon":**